Vignesh-Nswamy/Vignesh-Nswamy.github.io/_pages/experience.md

 ### Data Science Intern
 *Charlotte, North Carolina, United States* <br />
 Jan 2021 - Present
-* Responsible for curating images to prepare labeled datasets and utilizing them to train deep learning models to detect articles/objects within images.
+* Deployed a PixelLink-like deep learning model on Azure to detect text in engineering drawings.
+* Working on GenICam Python SDK to detect and control GigE Vision cameras.

 ## University of Illinois at Chicago
 ### Grad Student Researcher
 *Chicago, Illinois, United States* <br />
 Mar 2020 - Dec 2020
-* Designed an object tracking system to synchronize multi-perspective videos.
+* Used OpenCV to synchronize multi-perspective videos by tracking a moving object in the video streams.
-* Trained Time Contrastive Networks on custom datasets to aid a robot (UR10e) in learning to perform menial tasks by imitating a human demonstrator.
+* Trained Time Contrastive Networks on unlabeled multi-perspective videos to learn viewpoint-invariant representations, which were later used to aid a robot (UR10e) to imitate tasks performed by a human demonstrator.

 ## Mariner
 ### Data Science Intern
 *Charlotte, North Carolina, United States* <br />
 Jun 2020 - Aug 2020
-* Developed a deep learning pipeline to extract information from large-scale engineering drawings.
-* Built shape and text detection models for image augmentation.
+* Annotated engineering drawings using CVAT tool and prepared datasets to train text detection and segmentation models.
+* Utilized OpenCV and PixelLink-like text detection model from OpenVino respectively to detect objects and text in engineering drawings.
-* Fine-tuned Segmentation and OCR models for localized information extraction.
+* Fine-tuned U-Net and DeepLab segmentation models and used them along with Azure OCR for localized information extraction from engineering drawings.

 ## Zoho Corporation
 ### Member Technical Staff - Software Engineer
 *Chennai, India* <br />
 May 2017 - Jun 2019
 * Designed and deployed a framework to track user activities assisting project management teams streamline feature releases.
-* Enhanced Zoho Creator's API infrastructure resulting in reduction of performance bottlenecks by up to 75%.
+* Enhanced Zoho Creator’s API infrastructure by rewriting them using updated internal frameworks for data retrieval and caching resulting in reduction of performance bottlenecks by up to 75%.
 * Developed Command Line tools to download user data from Zoho Creator, tested to be 45% faster than previous versions.
 * Built tools using Bash and Python to automate DevOps processes saving developers up to 20 minutes every day.
-* Facilitated planning and review discussions to establish project goals and timelines.
+* Facilitated planning and review discussions with customer support teams and project leads to establish project goals and timelines.
 * Collaborated with customer support teams to resolve software-specific functionality issues in Zoho Creator platform.

 ## Zoho Corporation